Landsat satellite image of land in Saudi Arabia, with green circular irrigated farm fields.

 Explore More AI at NASA

-NASA uses artificial intelligence for a wide variety of applications to plan missions, analyze data, and explore our universe.
+NASA uses artificial intelligence for a wide variety of applications to plan missions, analyze science data, and explore our universe.

 Learn More